PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 <BuiltBy people={["James Greenhill", "Zach Waterfield", "Michael Matloka", "Brett Hoerner"]} />

 Seeing people using your product live boosts dopamine levels.
 Probably.
-PostHog does that – but right now we keep you waiting a bit.
+PostHog does that, but right now we keep you waiting a bit.
 Before a PostHog event is available for querying, it goes through our ingestion pipeline, where users are identified and the events themselves enriched.
 The process takes seconds, rarely a minute – a delay imperceptible in analytical queries, but a dopamine decrease in the live view.

 Introducing RealTimeHog 3000, a [livestream](https://github.com/PostHog/livestream) service powering our first truly real-time view of user activity.
 The process is simple:

 1. Consume the raw events from the same Kafka topic as our ingestion service.
 2. Stream them to you ASAP using server-sent events.

+[GIF / VIDEO CLIP HERE]

 The lack of person data is a fair trade-off, because it doesn’t get more live than this.
 User activity appears within milliseconds of happening on the other side of the world.

 Speaking of data being processed live, perhaps at some point you’ve wondered if PostHog actually scales, or just talks the talk.
 To dispel any doubts, we developed one extra feature: an anonymized stream of all events being captured globally, with only the geolocation included.

+[IMAGE / CLIP HERE]

 Hundreds of thousands of events per minute, and they look great on a 3D globe on PostHog’s website, where each event is an arc from the user’s location to that of the relevant data center.
 Global scale, visualized for your pleasure.

 ### SupportHog